 Batteries are used in an application space that is broad and varied.
 To accommodate such a wide range of products, battery charger IC manufacturers have an almost equally broad and varied line-up of solutions.
-However, it is virtually impossible for companies, such as Linear Technology, to predict all of the clever ways engineers will use batteries and power supplies.
+However, it is virtually impossible for companies to predict all of the clever ways engineers will use batteries and power supplies.
 So what do you do if you can’t find the battery charger IC for your application?

 The first step involves outlining your power requirements.
 What is the input voltage and current capability of the power supply (or power supplies)?
 What is the voltage range and capacity of the battery pack?
 What are the power requirements of the application?
 What voltage range is suitable for the application?

-However, Linear Technology has one that might help–the LTC4000.
+However, we have one that might help–the LTC4000.
 The LTC4000 is not a standalone battery charger or power management IC.
 Instead, think of it as the power management brains in a battery-powered system.
 It relies on a second IC for brawn.

 Figure 1 is a very simplified advertisement diagram for the LTC4000, but it does a good job of showing the basic system.
 Many of the features and functions are missing from this diagram, but it highlights several key LTC4000 concepts:

 - Wide input voltage range (3 – 60V) … though essentially unlimited if one feature is not required